lheimbs/probemon/README.md

                                   desired.
     --sql-kwargs TEXT             Sql additional url args that get appended 'as is' to url.
+    --sql-drop-all                Drop probe request table on startup.
+Only valid in combination with DEBUG flag!

   --help                          Show this message and exit.
 ```